UK-Export-Finance/dtfs2/external-api/README.md

 CS entity fetch
 ### 3. OS
 Places API
-The service also hosts some reference data for countries, currencies and industry sectors.
+The service also hosts some External API for countries, currencies and industry sectors.
 These need to be removed and obtained through Mulesoft API calls.

 ## Why
 Separation of concerns and reusability.